MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-system-oversight.md

 Proper management of [tenant settings](../admin/service-admin-portal.md#tenant-settings) in the Power BI service is critical.
 Tenant settings are the main way to control which Power BI capabilities are enabled and to which groups of users in your organization.

 It's essential that tenant settings align with governance guidelines and policies, and also with how the COE makes decisions.
-If a Power BI administrator independently decided which settings to enable or disable, that's a clear indicator of an opportunity to improve governance processes.
+If a Power BI administrator independently decides which settings to enable or disable, that's a clear indicator of an opportunity to improve governance processes.

 > [!IMPORTANT]
 > Changing the tenant settings should go through a change control process with an approval mechanism.
 It should document all changes, recording who made the change, when, and why.